Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Empirical strategy: a generalized kink bunching design

-\textit{Comparison to existing results.} The existing bunching design literature does contain a few results circling the common intuition that when responsiveness to incentives varies by unit, bunching is informative about a local average responsiveness.
+\textit{Comparison of Theorem \ref{thmblc} to existing results.} The existing bunching design literature does contain a few results that are suggestive that bunching is informative about a local average response, when responsiveness to incentives varies by unit.
 For instance, \citet{saez_taxpayers_2010} and \citet{kleven_bunching_2016} consider a ``small-kink'' approximation that $\mathbbm{E}[\Delta_{it}|h_{0it}=k] \approx \mathcal{B}/f_0(k)$.
 The result requires $f_{0}$ to be constant throughout the region $[k, k+\Delta_{it}]$ conditional on each value of $\Delta_{it}$, an assumption that is hard to justify except in the limit that the distribution of $\Delta_{it}$ concentrates around zero (Appendix Proposition \ref{thmunif} and Lemma SMALL make the above claims precise).
 A kink that produces only tiny responses is unlikely to provide a good approximation in a context like overtime, in which treatment corresponds to a 50\% increase in the hourly cost of labor.
-Nevertheless, even in a ``small-kink'' setting, Theorem \ref{thmblc} offers a refinement to the small-kink approximation: a second-order expansion of $\ln(1+\frac{x}{a})$ shows that when $\mathcal{B}$ is small, the bounds $\Delta^{L}_k$ and $\Delta^{U}_k$ converge around $\Delta_k^* \approx \frac{\mathcal{B}-p}{2f_0(k)}+\frac{\mathcal{B}-p}{2f_1(k)}$.
+Nevertheless, even in a ``small-kink'' setting, Theorem \ref{thmblc} offers a refinement to this approximation: a second-order expansion of $\ln(1+\frac{x}{a})$ shows that when $\mathcal{B}$ is small, the bounds $\Delta^{L}_k$ and $\Delta^{U}_k$ converge around $\frac{\mathcal{B}-p}{2f_0(k)}+\frac{\mathcal{B}-p}{2f_1(k)}$.

-A second existing result comes from \citet{blomquist_individual_2015}, who show that bunching identifies a certain weighted average of compensated elasticities in a nonparametric labor supply model, if the density of choices at an income tax kink is assumed to be linear across counterfactual tax rates.
-But as these authors point out, such a parametric assumption would be difficult to motivate.\footnote{In particular, the data identifies the density at the kink for two particular tax rates only, so cannot provide evidence of such linearity.
-Theorem \ref{thmblc} instead requires assumptions only about the two counterfactuals that are in fact observed.}
+A second existing result is the one of \citet{blomquist_individual_2015} discussed in Section \ref{sec:buncherlate}, which relates the bunching probability to a certain weighted average of compensated elasticities in a nonparametric labor supply model.
+These authors discuss how such an average could be identified from bunching if for example the density of choices at an income tax kink is assumed to be linear across counterfactual tax rates (or could be bounded if e.g. those densities are assumed to vary monotonically with the tax rate).
+However the data cannot provide evidence of such linearity, since it identifies this density only for two particular tax rates.
+By contrast, Theorem \ref{thmblc} requires assumptions only about the distributions of the two counterfactuals that are in fact observed ($h_0$ and $h_1$), making the extrapolation problem one of moving ``beyond'' the kink in $h$ rather than considering alternative counterfactuals at intermediate slopes that are not observed.